hejhdiss/Qeltrix/README.md

 For more detailed documentation, please see `qeltrix-pypi`'s README.md

+---

+## Community & Project Status

+This project is a personal **Proof-of-Concept (PoC)**, built by the community, for the community.
+As a PoC, it currently has significant limitations.
+Many complex and advanced **design plans were ultimately dropped** across all versions.

+Specific examples of dropped features include:
+* **V5 Advanced VFS:** Features like **parallel and serial mixing** of blocking and non-blocking file combinations within the Virtual File System (VFS), and other complex support structures, were planned but not implemented.
+* **Cross-Version Enhancements:** Certain multi-parallel and blocking VFS operations that would improve throughput were stopped or scaled back in various versions.

+These and many other planned features (including in V1, V2, V3, and V4) were abandoned due to the inherent **limitations of my knowledge** as the primary developer and the constraints of managing the project solo as a PoC.

+We believe Qeltrix's foundational architecture is robust, but it requires collaborative effort to achieve its full potential.
+We encourage the community to **take over** this project, help improve the codebase, address its current limitations, and implement the features necessary to build a better, more secure product.

+**Your contribution matters!** If you are unable to contribute code, we greatly value **feedback**, bug reports, and suggestions for improvement.

+---

 # Universal Dispatcher: qltx.py (Recommended Entry)

 The primary entry point for all operations is the universal dispatcher script, `qltx.py`.